rushikesh-7/sudoku-solver/README.md

-# sudoku-solver
+# Sudoku Solver
-A python based sudoku solver using recursive backtracking algoirthm
+This sudoku solver is based on the recursive backtracking algorithm in python.

-Using the program:
+## Using the program

 Set your desired initial board grid at the start of the program and hit run!